 Note that if your oven has uneven heat, it may be a good idea to rotate the tray after 15 every minutes to avoid burning and/or chewy rind.
 This is also a good point to make sure you still have sufficient liquid left in your roasting tray.
 Remember this is for your gravy, so refill a bit with warm water if running low.
 Don’t add too much water though, or you’ll get a watered out gravy.

-The whole crisping process should take 25-40 minutes – this really depends on your oven, so pay close attention the first time you make it.
+The whole crisping process should take 30-40 minutes – this really depends on your oven, so pay close attention the first time you make it.
+You may also want to turn the tray 180 degrees in the oven for an even crisping-up.

 When you are happy with the way it looks, remove from the oven, transfer to a cutting board, and let sit at room temperature, uncovered, for at least 30 minutes.